luisibanez/AmazonCloud/README.md

 AmazonCloud
 ===========

 This GitHub repository contains a quick reference for getting started with Amazon Cloud.

-Contributed by: Fei-Yang Jen and Quang Trinh
+Most of the scripts in this GitHub are written by Fei-Yang (Arthur) Jen ( supervisor Quang M. trinh ).

 Documentations
 ==============